-The Method of Distribution has been developed to incorporate the mandatory targets and caps established by HUD in 90 FR 1754.
-These include requirements to: direct a specified portion of funding to support LMI populations; serve HUD-identified MID areas; allocate and spend the Mitigation Set-Aside; and limit expenditures on planning and administrative activities in accordance with federal thresholds.
+The Method of Distribution is developed to include mandatory targets and caps set forth by HUD, per 90 FRN 1754, which include required spending to support LMI populations, to serve MID areas, and to spend Mitigation Set-Aside funds; as well as to cap planning and administrative activities.
 These targets are outlined in Table 27.